gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    possession of a key.
 DTLS/SCTP MUST perform identity authentication.
 It is RECOMMENDED that DTLS/SCTP is used with certificate-based authentication.
-When certificates are used the applicatication using DTLS/SCTP is reposible for certificate policies, certificate chain validation, and identity authentication (HTTPS does for example match the hostname with a subjectAltName of type dNSName).
+When certificates are used the application using DTLS/SCTP is responsible for certificate policies, certificate chain validation, and identity authentication (HTTPS does for example match the hostname with a subjectAltName of type dNSName).
 The application using DTLS/SCTP MUST define what the